bixb922/crank-organ/doc-software/README.md

 If you don't know the date of your version, you can see it on the "System" page.

-Update to a newer version with the procedure explained in the previous section: [Installation instructions](#installation).
-You need to do the ```esptool.py``` command explained there.
+If you already have done these ```mpremote rm``` commands, or if you are updating starting from a version after November 2025, now use the ```esptool.py``` command shown in the section [Installing crank organ software](#installing-crank-organ-software).

-This update procedure does *not* affect MIDI files nor the configuration.
+The update procedure does *not* affect MIDI files nor the configuration.

 # 18. Interesting stuff